evanthebouncy/evanthebouncy.github.io/_pages/datasets.md

 ### mmmCAD : Multi-modal Modification of CAD
 <img src="/assets/images/datasets/mmmCAD.png" alt="Project Image" width="70%" />

 Small scale data from [Communicating Design Intent Using Drawing and Text](https://dl.acm.org/doi/10.1145/3635636.3664261){:target="_blank"}. \[~100 man-hours\] One participant (Designer) communicate with another (Maker) to collaboratively re-create a precise 2D CAD design.
 The Designer is given a target design, and must use drawing and language to communicate to the maker, who makes the design using a CAD interface.

-Large scale data from [mrCAD: Multimodal Refinement of Computer-aided Designs](https://github.com/AutodeskAILab/mrCAD) A scaled up version of multi-modal communication about design refinements. mrCAD consists of 6,082 communication games, 15,163 instruction-execution rounds, played between 1,092 pairs of human players.
+Large scale data from [mrCAD: Multimodal Refinement of Computer-aided Designs](https://github.com/AutodeskAILab/mrCAD) A scaled up version of multi-modal communication about design refinements. mrCAD consists of 6,082 communication games, 15,163 instruction-execution rounds, played between 1,092 pairs of human players. \[~2000 man-hours\]

 ---

 ### LARC : Language-complete Abstract Reasoning Corpus